Microsoft Access: Timeline

 The number of simultaneous users that can be supported depends on the amount of data, the tasks being performed, level of use, and application design.
 Generally accepted limits are solutions with 1 GB or less of data (Access supports up to 2 GB) and it performs quite well with 100 or fewer simultaneous connections (255 concurrent users are supported).
 This capability is often a good fit for department solutions.
 If using an Access database solution in a multi-user scenario, the application should be "split".
 This means that the tables are in one file called the back end (typically stored on a shared network folder) and the application components (forms, reports, queries, code, macros, linked tables) are in another file called the front end.
 The linked tables in the front end point to the back end file.
 Each user of the Access application would then receive his or her own copy of the front end file.

 Applications that run complex queries or analysis across large datasets would naturally require greater bandwidth and memory.
 Microsoft Access is designed to scale to support more data and users by linking to multiple Access databases or using a back-end database like Microsoft SQL Server.
 With the latter design, the amount of data and users can scale to enterprise-level solutions.

 Microsoft Access's role in web development prior to version 2010 is limited.
 User interface features of Access, such as forms and reports, only work in Windows.
 In versions 2000 through 2003 an Access object type called Data Access Pages created publishable web pages.
 Data Access Pages are no longer supported.
 The Jet Database Engine, core to Access, can be accessed through technologies such as ODBC or OLE DB.
 The data (i.e., tables and queries) can be accessed by web-based applications developed in ASP.NET, PHP, or Java.
 With the use of Microsoft's Terminal Services and Remote Desktop Application in Windows Server 2008 R2, organizations can host Access applications so they can be run over the web.
 This technique does not scale the way a web application would but is appropriate for a limited number of users depending on the configuration of the host.

 Access 2010 allows databases to be published to SharePoint 2010 web sites running Access Services.
 These web-based forms and reports run in any modern web browser.
-The resulting web forms and reports, when accessed via a web browser, don't require any add-ins or extensions (e.g., ActiveX and Silverlight).
+The resulting web forms and reports, when accessed via a web browser, do not require any add-ins or extensions (e.g., ActiveX and Silverlight).

 Access 2013 can create web applications directly in SharePoint 2013 sites running Access Services.
 Access 2013 web solutions store its data in an underlying SQL Server database which is much more scalable and robust than the Access 2010 version which used SharePoint lists to store its data.

 Access Services in SharePoint has since been retired.